Carbon dioxide (CO2) lewis dot structure, molecular geometry or shape, electron geometry, bond angle, hybridization, formal charge

 Why electron and molecular geometry of CO2 are same?

-As there is no lone pair present on the central atom in the CO2 lewis dot structure.
-Therefore, both molecular and electrons geometry predict the shape of CO2 with the help of bonded pair of electrons.
+Since there is no lone pair present on the central atom in the CO2 lewis dot structure.
+Therefore, both molecular and electron geometry predict the shape of CO2 with the help of bonded pair of electrons.

 Hence, the molecular geometry and electron geometry of CO2 is the same.